ANSSI-FR/AD-control-paths/README.md

 **Warning:** Accessing the Sysvol share from a non-domain machine can be blocked by UNC Paths hardening, which is a client-side parameter enabled by default since Windows 10.
 Disable it like this:
 Set-ItemProperty -Path HKLM:\Software\Policies\Microsoft\Windows\NetworkProvider\HardenedPaths -Name "\\*\SYSVOL" -Value "RequireMutualAuthentication=0"

-**Note:** The Dump.ps1 script configures the outputDir to be a NTFS compressed folder.
-Flat unicode CSVs files can take quite a lot of disk space otherwise.

 Use the powershell script `Dump\Dump.ps1` to dump data from the LDAP directory and SYSVOL.
 The simplest example is: